carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 ### Dataset description

-This microscopy dataset includes grayscale images of two type of T cells: activated and quiescent.
+This microscopy dataset includes grayscale images of two type of T-cells: activated and quiescent.
-These T cells come from blood samples from six human donors.
+These T-cells come from blood samples from six human donors.

 |Activated|Quiescent|
 |:---:|:---:|